 Verifying the Deployment Environment

-Verify that all backend engines, package managers, and runtimes are correctly installed:
+Let's verify that all the engines, package managers, and runtimes installed correctly:

 uv --version